 Revenue growth at U.S. hotels, already hurt by slowing traveler demand, will be hampered further by Sandy, the superstorm that blacked out much of southern Manhattan and flooded areas along the East Coast.

-Starwood Hotels & Resorts Worldwide Inc. (HOT) and real estate investment trusts including Host Hotels & Resorts Inc. (HST), owner of the Westin New York Grand Central, and Hilton Times Square landlord Sunstone Hotel Investors Inc. (SHO) are among the companies that probably will be most affected by Sandy because of their properties in the U.S. Northeast, said Nikhil Bhalla, a senior lodging analyst at FBR & Co. in Arlington, Virginia.
+Starwood Hotels & Resorts Worldwide Inc. (HOT:US) and real estate investment trusts including Host Hotels & Resorts Inc. (HST:US), owner of the Westin New York Grand Central, and Hilton Times Square landlord Sunstone Hotel Investors Inc. (SHO:US) are among the companies that probably will be most affected by Sandy because of their properties in the U.S. Northeast, said Nikhil Bhalla, a senior lodging analyst at FBR & Co. in Arlington, Virginia.

 Room-revenue growth was “generally soft through the first three weeks of the month,” before Sandy hit, Bhalla said in an e-mail.
 “So I expect results for the last week of October to be notably soft.”